glerner/phpunit-testing/docs/guides/installation-guide.md

 cd tests
 composer update
 ```
+When asked "No composer.json in current directory, do you want to use the one at /home/yourname/sites/yourplugin?
+[Y,n]?" answer Y

 This command will update all dependencies to their latest versions according to the version constraints in your `composer.json` file.